hglm/patches/README.md

 hglm-sunxifb-patch-v0.7.patch is a patch for the sunxifb driver that implements a number of possible performance improvements.

+Changes in v0.8:

+- Fix constraint for 16bpp blit in 32-bit mode which could potentially cause stability problems.

 Changes in v0.7:

 - Get rid of DRAWABLE_WINDOW checks; also handle off-screen cases for the drawing